archivd/interview-prep/resources/markdowns/ruby_on_rails.md

   <summary>Q96.
 What do you mean by upsert?</summary>

 ----
-**Upsert** stands for “update or insert.”
+**Upsert** stands for "update or insert."
 It’s a database operation that either inserts a new row if it doesn’t exist, or updates it if it does.

 Rails supports this with methods like `insert_all` and `upsert_all`.